gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 Each `* Request` (such as `Shared Directory Info Request`, `Shared Directory Create Request`, etc.) and `* Response` (`Shared Directory Info Response`, `Shared Directory Create Response`, etc.) TDP message contains a `completion_id` field, with `* Request`s being responsible for generating the `completion_id`s, and `* Response`s being responsible for including the correct `completion_id` to signify which `* Request` the response is intended for.

+##### Note on terminology

+From here on out, the term "client" will refer to the browser-based TDP client, and the term "server" will refer to the Windows Desktop Service based TDP server, unless otherwise specified.

 #### 11 - Shared Directory Announce

 ```